kimtore/wirelight/README.md

 ### Mode

-* Solid color: displays a single color across all LEDs.
+- *Temperature*: white leds, which are tinted red, yellow or blue.
-* Solid rainbow: cycle through the color wheel, showing a single color.
+- *Solid color*: displays a single color across all LEDs.
-* Rainbow: color the LEDs with red to purple.
+- *Solid rainbow*: cycle through the color wheel if animations are enabled, showing a single color at a time.
-* Temperature: white leds, tinted red or blue according to temperature.
+- *Rainbow*: color the LEDs with red to purple.

 ### Hue